Of tresses that stress art

-CHENNAI: Hair matters.
+Hair matters.
 Insignificant as it may seem, our crowning glory has played a major part in our understanding of cultural practices throughout history, and art has served to be the visual documentation of manes of every era.
-What can a mop of hair ever convey, you may wonder — a lot, actually!
+What can a mop of hair ever convey, you may wonder—a lot, actually!

 Art history is replete with unimaginable hairstyles.
 Can you imagine walking around with horns sticking out of your head?
 Well, that was one of the styles from the mediaeval times, which can be seen in many paintings, the most famous being the Arnolfini Portrait by Jan van Eyck.
 The hair was wrapped around the ears to resemble horns, with wires and paddings aiding its creation.